An easy recipe for healthy keto buffalo cauliflower made with no flour and served with a blue cheese dressing and celery.

 I believe it is.
 With whole-food ingredients such as cauliflower, olive oil, butter, sour cream, cheese and spices, why wouldn’t it be?

-I’m sure you know by now that according to current research, dairy fat is harmless for healthy people, and might even be beneficial.
+I’m sure you know by now that according to current research, full-fat dairy is harmless for healthy people, and might even be beneficial.
 Still, people with certain issues may want to minimize saturated fat.

 How to serve buffalo cauliflower?